-(b) the Magistrate is satisfied that the consent was given voluntarily, the Magistrate shall inform the person the effect of such consent.
+- (a) a person informs the Magistrate that he consents to being surrendered; and - (b) the Magistrate is satisfied that the consent was given voluntarily, the Magistrate shall inform the person the effect of such consent.

-(4) The effect of such consent given under sub-section (3) shall include-
+(3) The effect of such consent given under sub-section(2) shall include-

-- (a) that the person will be committed to prison without any proceeding being conducted under section 13 to determine whether that person should be surrendered for an extradition offence; and - (b) that after the Minister issues a surrender warrant, the person shall be surrendered to the country requesting the extradition. - (5) The Magistrate shall- - (a) by warrant, order that the person should be committed to prison; and - (b) inform the Minister in writing that the person has been committed to prison and of the offence for which the person is to be surrendered, where the person maintains their consent after being informed about the effect of such consent.
+- (a) that the person will be committed to prison without any proceeding being conducted under section 13 to determine whether that person should be surrendered for an extradition offence; and - (b) that after the Minister issues a surrender warrant, the person shall be surrendered to the country requesting the extradition. - (4) The Magistrate shall- - (a) by warrant, order that the person should be committed to prison; and - (b) inform the Minister in writing that the person has been committed to prison and of the offence for which the person is to be surrendered, where the person maintains their consent after being informed about the effect of such consent.

-(6) The Minister shall issue an order to surrender a person under section 5.
+(5) The Minister shall issue an order to surrender a person under section 5.

-(7) Where an extradition request is made and the person is arrested in pursuance of a warrant under section 12, the person may request the Minister to order his return without any proceedings before a Magistrate under section 13.
+(6) Where an extradition request is made and the person is arrested in pursuance of a warrant under section 12, the person may request the Minister to order his return without any proceedings before a Magistrate under section 13.

-(8) Where the Minister consents to the request made by the person under sub-section (7) and is satisfied that that person understands the consequences of the request, the Minister shall, without any proceedings before a Magistrate under section 13, order such person to be committed to custody, to be kept for the purposes of return, and at any time thereafter the Minister shall, with the consent of the person, by warrant, order him to be returned to the state by which the extradition request was made.
+(7) Where the Minister consents to the request made by the person under sub-section (6) and is satisfied that that person understands the consequences of the request, the Minister shall, without any proceedings before a Magistrate under section 13, order such person to be committed to custody, to be kept for the purposes of return, and at any time thereafter the Minister shall, with the consent of the person, by warrant, order him to be returned to the state by which the extradition request was made.

-(9) Where a person whose return has been ordered under sub-section (8) withdraws his consent to the order before his departure from Belize, the person shall be brought as soon as practicable before a magistrate for the purposes of proceedings under section 13, and thereupon shall be dealt with as if the Minister had not made the order.
+(8) Where a person whose return has been ordered under sub-section (7) withdraws his consent to the order before his departure from Belize, the person shall be brought as soon as practicable before a magistrate for the purposes of proceedings under section 13, and thereupon shall be dealt with as if the Minister had not made the order.